bubdm/Maml/README.md

  * One or more `Action<Naml<T>>` node builders representing the child nodes - the parameter name of each node builder delegate drives the child node name.  *NOTE*: This can be a variable number of arguments or a single `IEnumerable<Action<Naml<T>>>`
- * A string representing a text contents of the node.
+ * A string representing the text contents of the node.
  * A string casted to type of `Naml.CData` to represent a CData content node.

 In addition, any parameter can be replaced by a `Func<T, TargetType>` delegate to have template data of type `T`